-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Bluff - Railroad Tracks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Bluff 07 - Railroad Tracks:

 The Amphitheater is definitely a must if you are looking for a good Climb, when I was climbing this was the spot.
 It was an excellant spot to climb when the park was busy, no one went there to much, most climbers were enthralled with the bigger walls.
 Just above the amphitheater My old climbing partner Paul Nowak and I found a couple of Good 5.7,5.8 climbs and Bouldering areas.
 One we named Shooting the Moon, and rated it about a 5.7, not to hard, but a lot of nice micros and cracker ledges.
 This may already may have a name, we never found it in the booklet though.
 I would be interested to hear if anyone else discovered this treasure.